jeffreyadams/atlasofliegroups-docs/tutorial/video_3A/example_SL2R.rst

    atlas>

 So :math:`KGB` has three elements labeled ``0, 1, 2`` and the second
-to last column give the number of the Cartan.
-So the first two elements correspond to the compact Cartan and the last one to the split Cartan.
+to last column give the number of the Cartan subgroup.
+So the first two elements correspond to the compact Cartan subgroup and the last one to the split Cartan subgroup.

 Now let us look at the block of the trivial representation of :math:`G`::